 The HyperTransportTM link is designed to deliver a scalable and high performance interconnect between CPU, memory, and IO devices.
-The HyperTransport link uses low-swing differential signaling with ondie differential termination to achieve high data rates: 400 million transfers per second (MT/s) to 2.0 GT/s with Gen1 signaling and 2.4 to 5.2 GT/s with Gen3 signaling.
+The HyperTransport link uses low-swing differential signaling with ondie differential termination to achieve high data rates: 400 million transfers per second (MT/s) to 2.0 GT/s with Gen1 signaling and 2.4 to 5.26.4 GT/s with Gen3 signaling.
 The HyperTransport link uses scalable frequency and data width to achieve scalable bandwidth.
+Electrical parameters for data rates above 5.2GT/s are currently provisional.

-This specification uses Gen1 to refer to both HyperTransport 1.0 and 2.0 signaling modes as these are fundamentally the same, and uses Gen3, Gen3{DC} and Gen3{AC} to refer to common, DC specific and AC specific characteristics respectively.
+This specification uses Gen1 to refer to both HyperTransport 1.0 and 2.0 signaling modes as these are fundamentally the same, and uses Gen3, $Gen3{DC}$ and $Gen3{AC}$ to refer to common, DC specific and AC specific characteristics respectively.